jhpyle/docassemble/_docs/objects.md

   For example, you may want to use this to say something like "So far, you have told me about assets totaling $45,000."

-In the context of a template, a `FinancialList` returns the result of `.total()`.
+In the context of a [Mako] template, a `FinancialList` returns the result of `.total()`.

 Note that a `FinancialList` is a [`DAObject`] but not a [`DAList`].
 It